grouped/mainstream/README.md

 # mainstream

-A `StreamBuilder` alternative that provides builder and event callbacks.
+A `StreamBuilder` alternative that provides builder and event callbacks including visual feedbacks.

 ![](screenshot.png)